eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 The primary audience for this document is game-designers who wish to utilize the *QuestWorlds* rules framework to implement their own game.

-We also recognize that some people will use this document to learn about the *QuestWorlds* system before purchasing it, and some players in games were the GM has a rule book, may use this as a reference to help understand the rules.
+We also recognize that some people will use this document to learn about the *QuestWorlds* system before purchasing it, and some players in games where the GM has a rule book, may use this as a reference to help understand the rules.

 For that latter reason, we address the rules here to a player.